egov-moldova/AGE.AspNetCore.MPass.Saml/README.md

     }
 ```

-To initiate log out is required to add following code to your Logout method.
+To initiate Logout is required to add following code to your Logout method.

 ```

 await HttpContext.SignOutAsync(CookieAuthenticationDefaults.AuthenticationScheme);
 await HttpContext.SignOutAsync(MPassSamlDefaults.AuthenticationScheme, new AuthenticationProperties() { RedirectUri = redirectUri });
 ```
-Note: ""**redirectUri**" -> is query parameter that specify where to redirect user after Logout.
+Note: "**redirectUri**" -> is query parameter that specify where to redirect user after Logout.
 ```

 <li><a asp-page="/logout" asp-route-redirectUri="@Context.Request.Path.Value">LogOut - @User.Identity.Name</a></li>